 Nt+1=Ntexpr1-NtK+ εt.

 We further assume that observed annual population abundance is partially stochastic and may be influenced by either environmental variation and/or sampling error.
-As such, we include an error term σt , which follows a normal distribution centered around zero with a variance of σ2.
-The parameters K, r, and τ are estimated from the population timer series data (N1, N2, … Nt).
+As such, we include an error term εt to represent process noise, which follows a normal distribution centered around zero with a constant variance of σ2.
+The parameters K, r, and εt are estimated from the population timer series data (N1, N2, … Nt).
 The Ricker model is a useful starting point for breakpoint analyses because 1) it does not rely on any external information (other than the previous year’s population size; 2) only three parameters need to be estimated, and those parameters have ecologically meaningful interpretations; and 3) it is an extremely flexible distribution, taking a variety of forms, from linear to compensatory to over-compensatory, and thus has a wide range of applications across a wide variety of taxa (Ricker 1954, Brook and Bradshaw 2006).

 To build the Regime Shift Detector, we use an iterative, model-selection based process to determine if, and when, shifts in parameter values occurred within a given time series.
 To achieve this, we first fit the Ricker model to the entire time series of available data.
 Then the population time series is subdivided into all possible combinations of 2, 3, …, n subsets of sequential data points (hereafter, ‘break point combination’) and the Ricker model is fitted to each of the subsets produced for each break point combination.
 We constrain break point combinations to only include subsets with at least four sequential data points to avoid over-fitting.

 After fitting each subset for a given break point combination, we evaluated the model’s Akaike Information Criteria for small sample sizes (AICc) by calculating AICc values for each segment and sum them together (Hall et al. 2013).
 AICc values were used to rank fits for each break point combination, and fits for break point combinations with lower AICc values were considered to have better performance.
 When AICc values differed by two units or less, models were considered equivalent (Burnham and Anderson 2002).
+To evaluate the strength of evidence associated with a given break in a time series identified by the regime shift detector, we developed an extension of Burnham and Anderson’s (2002) Relative Variable Importance method.
+To accomplish this, we computed the Akaike weight wi for each break point combination, and, for each potential break point, summed the Akaike weights across all break point combinations in which that break point appeared, allowing us to compute a relative ‘break weight.’

 The ‘regime shift detector’ is implemented as a series of R functions to enable a user to quickly generate a report on the fit of the model and the location of break points with their own data.
 Users provide the model with a data frame of population observations at standard time intervals.
 The model (and all subsequent simulations and case studies) were scripted and run in R Version 3.3.3 (R Development Core Team 2017) .
 All data manipulations, analyses and figure scripts, including the complete development history, are publicly available in a Github repository at https://github.com/cbahlai/monarch_regime.
 We summarize the role of each function in the supplemental files (see S1), but readers can download the script file directly for implementation details.

 Simulation study